idlefor/wallet/README.md

-# wallet
 Digital Wallet Assignment

-Brief
+# Brief
 This is a very simple wallet function.
 The user is expected to implement a springboot implementation connected to a H2 DB with RESTful endpoints that can perform the following:
-• Take in a set of discrete integers each representing a discrete cash through a REST call and saved them into a Database (H2);
+1. Take in a set of discrete integers each representing a discrete cash through a REST call and saved them into a Database (H2);
-• Through a call to the REST endpoint, print out the set of discrete integers currently in the Database; and
+2. Through a call to the REST endpoint, print out the set of discrete integers currently in the Database; and
-• Through a call to the REST endpoint, pay a value (integer) (and updating the discrete cash in the Database)
+3. Through a call to the REST endpoint, pay a value (integer) (and updating the discrete cash in the Database)

-Other considerations
+# Other considerations
-• In your code, you should be able to demonstrate use of Unit Tests in consideration of different edge cases;
+1. In your code, you should be able to demonstrate use of Unit Tests in consideration of different edge cases;
-• You do need to worry about replenishment of coins;
+2. You do need to worry about replenishment of coins;
-• You have to implement in Java 8 (and above); and
+3. You have to implement in Java 8 (and above); and
-• You can use any IDE of your choice for the implementation.
+4. You can use any IDE of your choice for the implementation.

-Test Cases to Fulfil (Required to Demo) User What should happen Output Initialize the db with a set of coins 2, 3, 1, 2, 1 through a call to the REST endpoint Springboot persist the coins in the h2 DB
+# Test Cases to Fulfil (Required to Demo) User What should happen Output
+Initialize the db with a set of coins 2, 3, 1, 2, 1 through a call to the REST endpoint Springboot persist the coins in the h2 DB

-Success
+# Success
 The user reads the contents of the wallet from springboot through a call to the REST endpoint Coins are re-ordered and output the contents of the wallet My current coins are [1, 1, 2, 2, 3]